If you are a survivor of childhood sexual abuses, you are most likely fighting a silent and invisible battle throughout your life.

 Well, research has proven that having some hobbies, creativity or any outdoor activity boost our moods and relieve symptoms of anxiety and depression.

-Give you a sense of purpose
+Give you a sense of purpose and accomplishment

 Give you more control on your life and choices